 Something strange is going on at Leafmore High.
 Students are disappearing, teachers are acting oddly...
 When Kenny Matthews, a varsity athlete, makes an horrific discovery under the school, four of his friends — his cheerleader girlfriend Ashley Thompson, school reporter Josh Carter, stoner friend Stanley "Stan" Jones, and little sister Shannon — join him in investigating what exactly the hell is happening.
 However, they quickly find themselves locked in the school overnight, and now there're things roaming the halls...Essentially Resident EvilIN HIGH SCHOOL!, ObsCure is a survival horror game by Hydravision Entertainment released in 2004 in Europe and 2005 everywhere else.
 One of its most notable features was its two-player cooperative mode.
 Instead of exploring the haunted halls alone, the teens were Genre Savvy enough to stick together in pairs, with the player selecting who to take along as a partner.
 Said partner was either controlled by the game's AI or a second player.
 Each of the heroes had a unique skill to make parts of the game easier — Kenny could outrun his classmates, Ashley had a rapid-fire ability and could deal greater damage with most weapons, Josh could detect if there was anything left to do in a room, Stan could pick locks more quickly than the other four and detect if there were any nearby locks he could crack, and Shannon offered puzzle tips and was the best at healing others.However, none of these skills were ever required to advance the plot... mainly because all of them could be easilyKilled Off for Real at any time.
 Losing somebody didn't instantly equal a Game Over; you could continue without them so long as you had somebody left to play as.Another part of the game's charm was its campiness.
-Styled after the post-modern, Genre Savvy teen horror movies of the late '90s (such as Scream 1996 and especially The Faculty), the game was flush with corny, Totally Radical dialogue and characters written as broad caricatures of teen movie heroes and villains.
+Styled after the post-modern, Genre Savvy teen horror movies of the late '90s (such as Scream (1996) and especially The Faculty), the game was flush with corny, Totally Radical dialogue and characters written as broad caricatures of teen movie heroes and villains.
 It even featured the song "Still Waiting" by Sum 41 as its theme song, as a nod to such films' "hip" soundtracks.The sequel, ObsCure II (known in America as ObsCure: The Aftermath), takes place two years after the events at Leafmore.
 Shannon and Kenny are attending the nearby Fallcreek University, while Stan dropped out and is working as a pizza delivery boy.
 Stan and Kenny have to take medication to stave off the aftereffects of what happened at Leafmore, while Shannon has managed to adapt on her own... something she frequently snipes at the boys about.Unfortunately, there's a new recreational drug that's become trendy among the students, one that's made from a strange-looking flower that keeps appearing all over the campus.
 Naturally, it isn't long before the survivors of Leafmore High, along with a small group of other students, find themselves facing hordes of mutants and struggling to stop the contagion from spreading too far.Unlike the first game, the partners (and deaths) for each section of the game are decided automatically as part of the plot, and each hero's skills are actually required to navigate past the various puzzles and obstacles.
-The original heroes suffer heavily from Not As You Know Them, and the game becomes a parade of Cruel And Unusual Deaths.A reboot of the series in the works, due to come out on PC, Xbox Live Arcade, and Play Station Network.
-Unlike the first two games, the ObsCure reboot is a side-scrolling 2.5D action game with a far more cartoonish style.
-It was originally supposed to come out in 2012 with the title ObsCure D, but that version (meant to be an interquel to the other two games) was scrapped after Hydravision closed its doors and reformed as Mighty Rocket Studio.
-Information and images can be found here and here.
+The original heroes suffer heavily from Not as You Know Them, and the game becomes a parade of Cruel And Unusual Deaths.A spinoff called Final Exam was released in late 2013 on PC, Play Station Network, and Xbox LIVE Arcade.
+Unlike the first two games, Final Exam is a side-scrolling 2½DHack And Slash with a more exaggerated art style.
+It is about four former high school buddies — the football hero Brutal Joe, the nerd Nathan, the tough guy Sean, and the dancer Cassy — who get together for their school reunion, only to arrive and find the town overrun with monsters.
+It was originally conceived as ObsCure D, an interquel to the first two games, but that version was scrapped after Hydravision closed its doors; it was retooled into Final Exam, with an original story and characters, after former members of Hydravision founded Mighty Rocket Studio.
+While not officially part of the ObsCure series, it has enough Shout Outs to the games that fans consider it a sequel in all but name.
+The official page for it can be found here.

 Fission Mailed: Danhas to die and Kennycan't escape the school basement during the Action Prologue, even though the game makes it look like you're supposed to fight off the enemies and escape the basement.

-Guns Do Not Work That Way: The most powerful shotgun in the first game appears to be some kind of hybrid of a double-barrel shotgun and a pump-action shotgun that in real life could not exist as a functional weapon.
+Guns Do Not Work That Way: The most powerful shotgun in the first game appears to be some kind of hybrid of a double-barrel and pump-action shotgun that, in real life, could not exist as a functional weapon.

 Love Makes You Evil: The Big Bad of the first game, Principal Herbert Friedman, is kidnapping and experimenting on students in order to find a cure for his brother Leonard's illness.